XOP/news-scraper/README.md

 Next - install latest [Java SDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

-Make sure it is present in the `$PATH`:
+Make sure it is present in the `$PATH`.

-Check the following:
+And check the following:

 ```
 $ java -version     # build 1.8...